Preparing documentation for the European Court of Human Rights: Org Mode, pdftk and Latex to the rescue

 Tags: ECHRLatexOrg Modepdftk.

 Last week I had to file an application at the European Court of Human Rights.
-I have to say that it is a really peculiar system for 2026.
-According to the Court website,
+It is really a peculiar system.
+According to the Court website:

 The application form should be downloaded, completed, printed out and sent by post to the Court with the necessary documents.
 No other form must be used.